NedMakesGames/nedmakesgames.github.io/_posts/2020-09-30-detail-textures.md

 ---
 title: 🔍 Detail Textures
-tags: [Unity, Unity 2020.1, Unity 2020.2, Unity 2020.3, Graphics Programming, URP, Shader Graph, Shader, Video]
+tags: [Unity, Unity 2020, Graphics Programming, URP, Shader Graph, Shader, Video]
 style: fill
 color: secondary
 description: "If you have terrain or a large building that you want to look good from far away, but also close up, detail textures are a good tool!
 They allow you to have the best of both worlds without using gigantic files."